Typhoon (Bobbejaanland)

 Typhoon is a steel roller coaster at the Bobbejaanland amusement park in Lichtaart, Belgium.
 Typhoon is a Gerstlauer Euro-Fighter model roller coaster, and the second installation of this model line.
 At 97 degrees, the coaster's first drop is steeper-than-vertical and it has the steepest drop of any roller coaster in Belgium.

 History

 Constructed by the German roller coaster manufacturer Gerstlauer, Typhoon opened on 10 April 2004 and was built to replace the Looping Star roller coaster at Bobbejaanland.
 Typhoon was the most popular roller coaster in the park as of 2010.

+To improve the ride's capacity, Bobbejaanland added a single rider-queue at the start of the 2025 season.
+It is located to the right of the Speedy Pass queue.

 Layout and ride experience

 Typhoon is a relatively compact roller coaster with a base of 75 m by 29 m with a maximum height of almost 26 m, which has been cited as being particularly small for a roller coaster with the number of inversions that Typhoon has.
 The Typhoon has four inversions: a vertical loop, double heartline roll and an additional single heartline roll.
 Typhoon has single cars which can each carry eight passengers (two rows of four people).